harsha-99-tech/Portpolio-Front-End/CLOUDFLARE_DEPLOYMENT.md

 ### API Routes
 - All API routes in `src/app/api/` will work on Cloudflare Pages
-- They run as Cloudflare Workers (edge functions)
+- They run as Cloudflare Workers (edge functions) automatically
+- Pages integrates Workers seamlessly for serverless functions

 ### Build Output
 - Your Next.js app runs on Cloudflare Workers (edge functions)